 Stay at a comfortable lodge with leafy gardens, inside Lake Nakuru National Park.
 Accommodation is in en-suite rooms with views of the national park and lodge gardens.
 Facilities include two bars, a restaurant and a pool.

-Custom-made 4x4 safari vehicles with pop-up roofs, are used for game viewing drives on this tour.
+Custom-made minibus vans with pop-up roofs are used on this tour.
 The maximum group size is six people, to guarantee each person a window seat on game drives.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.